open2bizz/odoo-addons/orbeon/README.md

 #### 2.6 Start the Odoo Orbeon Server

 If everyting is setup correctly, you're now able to use Orbeon Forms via Odoo.

-In case of failures or questions, first check the *Odoo server log* or the *Java Webserver log*.
+In case of failure or questions, first check the *Odoo server log* or the *Java Webserver log*.